evkx/evkx.github.io/content/models/mercedes/eqe/EQE_43_4MATIC/_index.md

 ## Interior

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Mercedes-AMG EQE 43 4MATIC accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

 There are two seat types you can choose from for the front row in the Mercedes-AMG EQE 43 4MATIC.